What is a Bone Spur (Osteoarthritis OA)?

 Can you get Osteophytes in the Shoulder?

 The shoulder joint is not a deep joint and as such requires higher numbers and stronger sot tissues for stability.
-In fact, the shoulder is the most ligament-encapsulated joint in the human body.
+The shoulder is the most ligament-encapsulated joint in the human body.
 With repetitive traumatic events and advancing of age, the shoulder joint along with its soft tissues can cause degenerative and lead to joint damage.
 Once the bony surfaces of a joint are damaged, it leads to spurs and causes symptoms in the shoulder.
 Shoulder pain caused by an osteophyte or osteoarthritis (OA) is common.

 The man causes symptoms in patients with a shoulder spur are the constant or frequent rubbing of soft tissues against spurs formed.
 Shoulder soft tissues wear in time.
 Degenerative changes are common in any tissue.
 Normal wear and tear is an unformatted fact of life.
 But shoulder pain in the young of middle age and even the elderly are on the rise.
 The common denominator leading to the development of shoulder pain is bone spurs.